priyanshuptl/priyanshuptl/README.md

 - 👋 Hi, I’m @priyanshuptl
-- I’m a Senior Software Engineer at Velotio Technologies.
+- Senior Software Engineer at Velotio Technologies.
+- Full Stack Engineer.
-- I'm mainly contributing in ReactJS development.
+- Mainly contributing in ReactJS development.
+- Work with React.JS, Node.JS, AWS.

 <!---
 priyanshuptl/priyanshuptl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.